 Participants apply by completing an electronic application and having their supporters/mentors and supervisors submit the appropriate letters and forms via email to SITC.
-The application deadline has been extended to 11:59 p.m.
+The application deadline closed at 11:59 p.m.
 EDT on Wednesday, June 20, 2018.
 A dedicated review committee will select participants on a competitive basis.
 The selection process aims to obtain a balanced class with diverse representation across institutions.

 - Emerging leaders in the field of cancer immunotherapy must be a SITC student member in good standing, or a SITC regular member in good standing who has received their PhD within the last eight years or their MD within the last 12 years.
 Emerging leaders in convergent fields such as physical science, systems biology and statistics, should consider joining SITC although membership is not mandatory.
 It is desirable for all applicants to have had some involvement with SITC; for example applicants can have received a SITC award or fellowship; submitted an abstract; attended a SITC educational event such as an Annual Meeting, interim workshop or collaborative program; created or updated their profile on the SITC Connect website, posted on a discussion board on the SITC CONNECT website; utilized SITC’s online resources; provided feedback to SITC in some way such as responding to a survey; etc. This is not an exhaustive list.

 - Must complete and submit an application by 11:59 p.m.
 EDT on Monday, June 18, 2018.
 Complete applications will consist of a cover letter, personal statement, two letters of recommendation, a signed letter of support from a supervisor/institution representative, and a CV.